Hadchit: Political role

 Hadchit played an important role in leading the society although this role opposes the Maronites’ firm beliefs and the village's traditions.
 In the era of Major Abdul Mon’em Bin Assaf, the Jacobeans entered the society after it won over the grace of Major Bin Assaf who quarreled with the Patriarch.
 In attempt to reinforce his religious and political position, he called for some Jacobeans, and among them Hajj Hassan and made Hadsheet as their lodge.
 Among the Jacobeans who came to the village is the Priest Hanna who distinguished himself by changing the religious motives and trying to establish a laic law for the region's government with the support of the Major, as well as his brothers, Priest Elija who became a bishop and Chidiak Gerges.

-The most prominent family of Hadchit is the house of Sheikh Mansour El Khoury, which had a very important role in the history of Hadchit and the Caza of Bcharri.

-Many other prominent figures in the history of Hadchit were Sheikh Antoine El Khoury and Sheikh Raymond El Khoury, sons of Mansour.
-Also, Sheikh Youssef El Khoury, known for his political influence in Northern Lebanon and Admiral Sheikh Antonio Ramon El Khoury Younes (Jūri Yunis), who had a great role in the politics of Venezuela in the mid 1900s.
+Among the most prominent and historically influential families of Hadchit is the House of Khoury Elias El Khoury Younes, one of the village's oldest and most distinguished lineages.
+Traditionally known as a family of Maronite priests, its members served the Church and the local community for generations.
+According to family tradition, the family traces its origins to Crusader ancestors who settled in Palestine (Khan Younes) before migrating to Mount Lebanon, first to Hammana and later to Hadchit.
+Among its most renowned figures were Father Elias El Khoury and his son Father Abdallah El Khoury, remembered for the construction of the Church of Saint Romanos, the principal church of Hadchit, and for the restoration of the altars of the Churches of Saints Sarkis and Bakhos and Our Lady of the Cliff (Saydet El Shakif).
+The family also produced many notable civil leaders, including Sheikh Mansour El Khoury, who later become a priest, his sons Sheikh Antoine El Khoury and Sheikh Raymond El Khoury.
+The El Khoury house played a significant role in the history of Hadchit and the District of Bsharri, Sheikh Youssef El Khoury, who was widely known for his political influence in Northern Lebanon. who was close to the well known Bishop Abdalla El Khoury who played a significant role during the establishment of Great Lebanon 1920.
+Another distinguished descendant was Admiral Antonio Ramon El Khoury Younes (Jūri Younes), who played an important role in Venezuelan political and military life during the mid-twentieth century.

 The El Khoury Sheikhs of Hadchit's lineage goes back to the late 1700s, when they were endowed with their nobility title by the Ottoman Empire.